Do You Need A Root Canal?

 A root canal procedure is normally done to save a tooth, when it would otherwise have to be taken out.
 It involves cleaning out the tiny spaces inside a tooth where the nerve is.
 Then sealing up those spaces to prevent bacteria getting back in.

 Root canal treatment is very demanding work for a dentist.
 It involves working in tiny spaces inside a tooth, the thickness of a human hair.
 Specialists will use a surgical microscope.
 Doing the treatment to a high standard means spending lots of time.
 Root canal treatment is one of the most technically demanding treatments for a dentist to do well.

 Here is an X-ray of two molars that have had root canal procedures.
-The root fillings are the white lines inside the roots.
+The root fillings are the white lines inside the roots, in the middle of each tooth.
 The tooth on the right of the picture is a normal tooth.

 What was involved in carrying out the root treatments in the photos above?

 As a dentist, I have done thousands of root canal procedures in the last 30 years.
-I have also had one myself, so I know what it's like to be on the receiving end!
+I have also had TWO molar root canals myself, so I know what it's like to be on the receiving end!